 1. Cover it up

 Rugs are brilliant.
 Fact.
 Whether you want to hide your grubby carpet or stop the downstairs neighbours complaining about the noise quite so much, your rug’s got you covered - literally.
-Opt for darker colours (beige + £4 red wine = not a good idea) such as this funky one from Land of Rugs and watch as your living room is instantly transformed.
+Opt for bright colours over subdued tones (beige + red wine = not a good combo) such as this funky one from Habitat and watch as your living room is instantly transformed.
 Feeling a bit skint after spending all your student loan on pints at the SU?
-Head over to freecycle and see what you can nab - members give away items for free so it’s a great way to kit out your house without paying a penny.
+Head over to Freecycle or Gumtree and see what you can nab - you may even be able to find items being given away for free so it’s a great way to kit out your house without paying a penny.

 2. Get green-fingered